-To the Illustrious Commander-in-Chief, Officers and Brethren of the Connecticut Council of Deliberation in Session at Shelton, Connecticut on September 23, 2023.
+To the Illustrious Commander-in-Chief, Officers and Brethren of the Connecticut Council of Deliberation in Session at Berlin, Connecticut on September 27, 2024.
 The committee submits the following report:

 There was no business that came before the committee in the preceding year and therefore, the committee has nothing to report.

-However, the committee plans to meet in the next month by Zoom to discuss areas of potential concern to the Connecticut Council of Deliberation where the individual Valleys may not be paying specific attention.
+However, the committee plans to meet in the next few months to discuss areas of potential concern to the Connecticut Council of Deliberation where the individual Valleys may not be paying specific attention.